fastapi/fastapi/{{cookiecutter.project_slug}}/README.md

 Open your editor at `./backend/app/` (instead of the project root: `./`), so that you see an `./app/` directory with your code inside.
 That way, your editor will be able to find all the imports, etc.

-Modify or add SQLAlchemy models in `./backend/app/app/db_models/`, Pydantic models in `./backend/app/app/models/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
+Modify or add SQLAlchemy models in `./backend/app/app/models/`, Pydantic schemas in `./backend/app/app/schemas/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
 The easiest might be to copy the ones for Items (models, endpoints, and CRUD utils) and update them to your needs.

 Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.